-More than 10,000 women in South Tyneside did not attend their potentially lifesaving smear test, according to new NHS figures.
+More than 10,000 women in South Tyneside missed their last smear test

 The take-up rate for cervical screenings in South Tyneside has fallen for the third consecutive year.